TUDelft-PRIME-Books/Linear-Algebra/Chapter4/Subspaces_of_Rn.md

 ::::::{prf:remark}

-Property (ii) is also expressed as: a subspace is _closed under sums_.
-Likewise property (iii) says that a subspace is _closed under taking scalar multiples_.
+Property (ii) is also expressed as: a subspace is _closed under addition_.
+Likewise property (iii) says that a subspace is _closed under scalar multiplication_.

 ::::::